Heading to Thailand? You’re going to love it.

 City Outfits

-I’ve picked out some great options for you below:
+I’ve picked out a few tried-and-true options for you below.

 Evening Wear

-When it comes to evening wear in Thailand, go for something casual but stylish.
+When it comes to evening wear in Thailand, think relaxed, comfortable, and quietly stylish.

 Temple & Cultural Sites

-Remember the dress code I mentioned for visiting temples and cultural sites in Thailand?
-Yup, it’s all about being respectful.
+Remember the dress code for visiting temples and cultural sites in Thailand?
+It really comes down to being respectful.

-Since you’ll have to remove your shoes before entering temples, it’s best to wear something comfy and easy to slip off—Birkenstocks are my go-to.
+Since you’ll need to remove your shoes before entering temples, opt for something comfortable and easy to slip off.
+Birkenstocks are my personal go-to for days like this.

 Beach Wear

-For beach days in Thailand, it’s all about staying relaxed and sun-safe.
+Beach days in Thailand are about staying relaxed, comfortable, and sun-safe.

 Jungle Gear

-Now that you’re all set with what to wear in the city, on the beach, and at temples, let’s talk jungle wear.
+Now that you’re set for the city, the beach, and temples, it’s time to talk about the jungle.

 Final Packing Checklist for Thailand

-When packing for Thailand, focus on practicality and versatility—bring enough to stay comfy without overpacking.
+When packing for Thailand, focus on practicality and versatility.
+Bring enough to feel comfortable, but resist the urge to overpack.

-Here’s your ultimate packing checklist for 2 weeks in Thailand!
+Here’s your ultimate packing checklist for two weeks in Thailand.
+Simple, intentional, and made for travel that flows.

 Tops (7-8)